IgniteUI/igniteui-docfx/en/components/grids_templates/batch-editing.md

 ## Angular @@igComponent Batch Editing and Transactions Example

-The following sample demonstrates a scenario, where the @@igObjectRef has the Transaction as provider and has row editing enabled.
+The following sample demonstrates a scenario, where the @@igObjectRef has [`batchEditing`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#batchEditing) enabled and has row editing enabled.
 The latter will ensure that transaction will be added after the entire row edit is confirmed.

 @@if (igxName === 'IgxGrid') {
 <code-view style="height:650px"